ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2024.md

 ---

-We hope to complete this effort over the next few months with the hope to spend the rest of our time in 2025 burning down our [1.0 milestone](https://github.com/ProjectEvergreen/greenwood/milestone/3).
+We hope to complete this effort over the next couple of months with the hope to spend the rest of our time in 2025 burning down our [1.0 milestone](https://github.com/ProjectEvergreen/greenwood/milestone/3).

 ## In Closing